 The moribund mall was demolished in 1998.
 A new Home Depot was built, with the redeveloped complex renamed WEST TOWN CENTER.
-Dillard's, left standing during all the demolition, had been built as a Shillito's.
-It had a brief stint as a McAlpin's before receiving its current nameplate.
-Since this photo was taken, the store has been converted to a Dillard's Clearance Center.
+Dillard's, left standing during demolition, had been built as a Shillito's.
+It had a brief stint as a McAlpin's before receiving its Dillard's nameplate in 1999.
+The store, converted to a Dillard's Clearance Center in 2013, was shuttered in 2019.

 Photo from www.loopnet.com